saydx/specification/docs/introduction.rst

 The lower lying layers warranty that the entire data tree (as sent by the sender) gets trasmitted before the receiver can start to read it.
-The receiver, therefore, can be sure, that it has all the data the sender wanted to send.
+The receiver, therefore, can be sure that it has all the data the sender wanted communicating.
 It does not need to assume the shape / size of the transmitted data when receiving the message and hope for the best (as it is the case with the bare socket based i-Pi protocol).
 The arrays in the tree have type and shape information.
 The receiver can check whether they match its expectations and handle the error gracefully if not.

-Debugging communication problems (e.g. sender and receiver implement the protocol differently) should be also straightforward, as the saydx-library contains routines to write the trees from memory to disk.
+Debugging communication problems (e.g. sender and receiver implement the high-level protocol differently) should be also straightforward, as the saydx-library contains routines to write the trees from memory to disk.